Phoenix (roller coaster): Ride experience

 The ride features two PTC trains, one yellow and one orange, each capable of accommodating 24 passengers.
 The trains feature buzz bars as a form of restraint, and do not feature seatbelts.
 After being dispatched, the train takes a sharp right turn as it exits the station and enters a dark tunnel.
 Upon reaching the end of the tunnel, the train ascends the 78-foot lift hill.
 After reaching the top of the lift hill, the train drops down a 72-foot initial descent before entering the first turnaround.

 Following a leftward turn, the train descends to ground level and traverses two smaller airtime hills before ascending into the second turnaround.
 Now running parallel to the lift hill, the train descends another drop, and hits a double-up, followed immediately afterwards by a double-down.
 The train then rises up into a final turnaround, wrapping around the outer side of the initial turnaround's structure.
 Subsequently, the train traverses a series of four consecutive bunny airtime hills before hitting the brake run, making a right hand turn to return to the station.

 Awards and rankings

-Phoenix has consistently ranked among the top 10 wooden roller coasters in various polls such as the annual Golden Ticket Awards from Amusement Today, and has won the Golden Ticket Award itself in the Best Wooden Coaster category each year from 2018 onwards.
+Phoenix has consistently ranked among the top 10 wooden roller coasters in various polls such as the annual Golden Ticket Awards from Amusement Today, and won the title of Best Wooden Coaster from 2018 to 2025.
 It was also awarded the Coaster Landmark designation by American Coaster Enthusiasts (ACE).